-- Currently eight of our twelve directors are independent under the NYSE Rules.
-If all of our nominees are elected at our Annual Meeting, then nine of our twelve directors will be independent under NYSE Rules. - All of the members of our Audit Committee, Compensation Committee and Nominating and Corporate Governance Committee are independent.
+- Eight of our twelve directors are independent under the NYSE Rules. - All of the members of our Audit Committee, Compensation Committee and Nominating and Corporate Governance Committee are independent.

 Our Company is managed under the direction of a Board of Directors, which is composed of twelve members.
 Our Board of Directors met 11 times in 2014.
 Each of our directors attended at least 75% of the aggregate number of meetings of our Board and of each committee on which he or she served during 2014, except Mr. Sullivan.
-Mr. Sullivan was elected as a director by our Board of Directors on November 14, 2014 and attended two of the three meetings held during his tenure in 2014
+Mr. Sullivan was elected as a director by our Board of Directors on November 14, 2014 and attended two of the three meetings held during his tenure in 2014.

 Director Independence.
 For a director to be considered independent, our Board must determine that the director does not have any material relationship with our Company (either directly or as a partner, shareholder or officer of an organization that has a relationship with our Company).
 Our Board has established Director Independence Standards to assist it in determining director independence.
 The Director Independence Standards establish exclusionary standards that conform to the independence requirements of the NYSE Rules and categorical standards that identify permissible immaterial relationships between our directors and our Company.
 These Director Independence Standards are included in our Guidelines on Corporate Governance which are available at www.macerich.com under "Investing-Corporate Governance."
-Our Board has determined that the following nine current non-employee directors and director nominees do not have any material relationship with our Company (either directly or as a partner, shareholder or officer of an organization that has a relationship with our Company) and each is an independent director under our Director Independence Standards: Messrs.
-Abbey, Alschuler, Hash, Hubbell, Moore, Ross and Soboroff and Mses.
-Laing and Stephen.
+Our Board has determined that the following eight current non-employee directors do not have any material relationship with our Company (either directly or as a partner, shareholder or officer of an organization that has a relationship with our Company) and each is an independent director under our Director Independence Standards: Messrs.
+Abbey, Hubbell, Moore, Ross and Soboroff, Mses.
+Laing and Stephen and Dr. Sexton.
 Messrs.
-A. Coppola, E. Coppola and Sullivan are not independent directors under our Director Independence Standards.
+A. Coppola, Anderson, E. Coppola and Sullivan are not independent directors under our Director Independence Standards.